Understanding the different types of electric guitar bridges is essential if you're considering replacing the one you currently have on your guitar.

 Roller Tremolo

-Roller tremolo is most commonly known by the name of its biggest brand, the Bigsby.
-Your strings are attached to a stop bar that’s moved by a spring-loaded tremolo arm back and forth over your bridge, thus resulting in the vibrato effect.
+The roller tremolo is most commonly known by the name of the brand that popularised it, Bigsby.
+The strings are attached to a stop bar that’s moved by a spring-loaded tremolo arm back and forth over your bridge, thus resulting in the vibrato effect.